SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Introduction

-The body of ImageNav research has primarily focused on ground robots~\cite{activeslam, neuralslam, zer, fgp, ovrlv2, zson}.
-Most existing studies are conducted exclusively in simulators such as Habitat~\cite{habitat2} and neglect to penalize collisions with obstacles, which can result in unsafe behaviors when deployed in the real world~\cite{sim2real}.
-Meanwhile, discrete action spaces such as \texttt{\{move\_forward, turn\_left, turn\_right, stop\}} are commonly adopted to simplify learning by reducing the search space.
+The body of ImageNav research has primarily focused on ground robots~\cite{zer, fgp, ovrlv2, zson}.
+Most existing studies are conducted exclusively in simulators such as Habitat~\cite{habitat2} and neglect to penalize collisions with obstacles, which can result in unsafe behaviors when deployed in the real world.
+Meanwhile, discrete action spaces such as \{\textit{move\_forward}, \textit{turn\_left}, \textit{turn\_right}, \textit{stop}\} are commonly adopted to simplify learning by reducing the search space.
 This is generally only acceptable for ground robots, which are inherently stable and can correct their position through vision by the discrete low-frequency actions.

 In contrast, achieving safe and efficient ImageNav for autonomous drones is considerably more challenging.
 Drones are inherently unstable platforms with fast dynamics, necessitating high-frequency feedback control and accurate global localization to maintain stable flight.
-When relying on visual–inertial localization, they are particularly susceptible to pose-estimation drift, especially in indoor environments.
-Furthermore, discrete action spaces often lack the precision and responsiveness needed for rapid pose correction.
-A continuous policy that directly outputs velocity commands can address this by enabling smoother and more timely control; however, it also expands the exploration space, substantially increasing training complexity.
-In addition, naively embedding safety constraints into policy learning can hinder effective exploration--particularly in cluttered or narrow environments such as those in Gibson~\cite{gibson}, MP3D~\cite{mp3d}, and HM3D~\cite{hm3d}--ultimately degrading navigation performance.
-Balancing efficient exploration with robust real-world safety therefore remains a central challenge in autonomous drone navigation.
+When relying on visual-inertial localization, they are particularly susceptible to pose-estimation drift, especially in indoor environments.
+Furthermore, discrete-action policies often lack the precision and responsiveness needed for rapid pose correction.
+For flight control systems, frequent switching between discrete actions can severely degrade real-time tracking performance due to the abrupt change of references.
+In this case, a continuous policy that directly outputs velocity commands can address this issue by enabling smoother and more timely control.
+Continuous actions also support seamless integration with flight controllers without additional planning modules.
+However, it also expands the exploration space, substantially increasing training complexity.
+In addition, naively embedding safety constraints into policy learning can hinder effective exploration and degrade navigation performance, particularly in cluttered or narrow environments such as Gibson~\cite{gibson}, MP3D~\cite{mp3d}, and HM3D~\cite{hm3d}.
+Therefore, balancing efficient exploration with robust real-world safety remains a central challenge in autonomous drone navigation.